Salvia officianalis-Cooking Sage-Garden Sage-Edible Sage

 How And Where To Plant Sage

 The top of the plant in the ground should be equal to the surrounding soil.
-Sage is subject to mildew diseases; ensure that you follow the spacing instructions on the pot you have bought.
+Sage is subject to mildew diseases; ensure you follow the spacing instructions on the pot you bought.
 Plants growing too close together do not have sufficient air circulation and are subject to disease.
-We gardeners, do need to live for a long time with the decisions we make on planting day!
+We, gardeners, need to live for a long time with our decisions on planting day!

 Plant Hardiness Zones To Grow Sage

 Sage is a perennial plant in hardiness zones 5-9.
 This is affected by the variety you are planting.
 Check the hardiness zones for the plant you are buying listed below.